DjangoGirls/tutorial/en/python_introduction/README.md

 I hope it makes sense up to now. :) Ready for some more fun with dictionaries?
 Read on for some amazing things.

 You can use the `pop()` method to delete an item in the dictionary.
-Say, if you want to delete the entry corresponding to the key `'favorite_numbers'`, just type in the following command:
+Say, if you want to delete the entry corresponding to the key `'favorite_numbers'`, type in the following command:

 {% filename %}command-line{% endfilename %}
 ```python